 As an educator and lifelong learner, I understand the importance of good literacy skills, especially in today’s fast-paced world.

-I have been an educator for over forty years and also conducting educational assessments for more than twenty-five years.
-I received my BA and BEd from Mount Allison University, Sackville, NB, my MEd from Universite de Moncton, Moncton, NB and my Ph.D. in Education from the University of New Brunswick, Fredericton, NB.
+I received my BA and BEd from Mount Allison University, Sackville, NB, my MEd from Universite de Moncton, Moncton, NB and my PhD in Education from the University of New Brunswick, Fredericton, NB.

-I live in Halifax with my husband William Leslie and our neurotic cat Schooner where we spend a lot of time with our delightful grandchildren.
-I am pleased to be joining Sharon’s team to offer assessments and like many others at Foundations believe that life is an exciting journey of learning and growing.
-When not traveling, my husband and I enjoy reading, good food, stimulating discussion, volunteering and hanging out with family.
+I live in Halifax with my husband William Leslie and our neurotic cat Schooner.
+As part of Sharon’s team at Foundations, I also believe that life is an exciting journey of learning and growing.
+When not travelling, my husband and I enjoy reading, good food, stimulating discussion, volunteering and hanging out with grandchildren and family.